nodejs/node/doc/api/fs.md

 The `atimeMs`, `mtimeMs`, `ctimeMs`, `birthtimeMs` properties are numeric values that hold the corresponding times in milliseconds.
 Their precision is platform specific.
-When `bigint: true` is passed into the method that generates the object, the properties will be [bigints][], otherwise they will be [numbers][MDN-Number].
+When `bigint: true` is passed into the method that generates the object, the properties will be {BigInt}s, otherwise they will be [numbers][MDN-Number].

-The `atimeNs`, `mtimeNs`, `ctimeNs`, `birthtimeNs` properties are [bigints][] that hold the corresponding times in nanoseconds.
+The `atimeNs`, `mtimeNs`, `ctimeNs`, `birthtimeNs` properties are {BigInt}s that hold the corresponding times in nanoseconds.
 They are only present when `bigint: true` is passed into the method that generates the object.
 Their precision is platform specific.